• Skip to primary navigation

 And the truth is, the world has many distractions that the Amish are trying to keep out of their homes.
 Hence the reason for not allowing the modern conveniences that they feel would pull the family apart instead of bringing them together.

-an Amish farm and a buggy going in the lane
+an Amish farm with a windmill, and a buggy going in the lane.

 Which Amish Groups Use Electricity?